 What are the must-see attractions for a weekend in NYC?

-A well-rounded NYC weekend includes iconic attractions like Vessel, Edge, the High Line, Central Park, the 9/11 Memorial & Museum, the Staten Island Ferry, and SoHo.
-This itinerary combines famous landmarks with trendy neighborhood experiences to help you make the most of two days.
+A well-rounded NYC weekend includes iconic stops like Vessel, Madison Square Garden, the High Line, Central Park, the 9/11 Memorial and Museum, the Staten Island Ferry, and SoHo.
+This itinerary blends famous landmarks, live entertainment, and neighborhood experiences to help you make the most of two days.

 Can I see the High Line, Vessel, and Edge in one day?